 The client was accused of attacking the complaining witness with a knife, throwing her down to the ground, and domestic violence.

-As a result the civil restraining order was dismissed.
+The civil restraining order was dismissed.
 (In re matter of C.P.)

 3. TERRIFYING HARASSMENT